Plutarch Study Guides

 Prepared for AmblesideOnline by Anne White

 I encourage you to make the lessons your own.
-Use the discussion questions that are the most meaningful to you, and skip the rest.
-It's better if the students ask the questions, at least some of the time.
-And remember that Charlotte Mason was satisfied with "Proper names are written on the blackboard, and then the children narrate what they have listened to."
+Use the questions and/or creative narration suggestions that are the most meaningful to you.
+Remember that Charlotte Mason was satisfied with "Proper names are written on the blackboard, and then the children narrate what they have listened to."
+She also emphasized the importance of recapitulation, which can have two meanings: beginning each lesson by remembering what has gone before; or recalling something already known, and emphasizing particular points at the end of a lesson, which (again) should help with the next one.

 AmblesideOnline Plutarch Readings: